Saturday, December 1 – Mindo to San Clemente – 350 km

 The entry to the outskirts of Trujillo was unimpressive – the same litany of trash, rubble, waste.
 We skirted west of the town and arrived in a fairly undeveloped beach town of Huanchaco.
 It is easy to see though that development is beginning here.
-Lots of newish hotels and hostels, even more restaurants along the main road that parallels the beach, small shops and kiosks selling beach related supplies and s lot of businesses offering surf lessons.
-The waves are big and it was interesting to watch students and experts along various stretches of beach.
+Lots of new hotels and hostels, even more restaurants along the main road that parallels the beach, small shops and kiosks selling beach-related supplies and a lot of businesses offering surf lessons.
+The waves are big and it was interesting to watch students and experts along various stretches of the beach.

 It was great to unload the bikes, cool off and walk along the beach in the late afternoon.
 Lovely dinner later in the evening in an area where tons of people were out enjoying the warm evening.
 I suspect a more pleasant evening than we would have had in Trujillo

 Friday, December 14 – Huanchaco to Chimbote via ChanChan – 140 km.